prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

-## Resolving uid2
+## Configure requested attributes

-Attributes other than the nonID can be requested using the requestedAttributesOverrides configuration option.
+Attributes other than the nonID can be requested using the `requestedAttributesOverrides` configuration option.

+### Resolving uid2

-One attribute that requires special mention here is 'uid2'.
-If this attribute is resolved by the id module it will be exposed in the same format as from the Unified ID 2.0 userid module.
+An attribute that requires special mention here is 'uid2'.
+If this attribute is resolved by the id module it will be exposed in the same format as from the Unified ID 2.0 user id module.
 If both the LiveIntent module and the uid2 module manage to resolve an uid2, the one from the uid2 module will be used.
 Enabling this option in addition to the uid2 module is an easy way to increase your uid2 resolution rates.
 Example configuration to enable uid2 resolution:

 {% highlight javascript %}
 pbjs.setConfig({